 At NuBody Concepts in Nashville and Memphis, Tennessee, we have treated thousands of liposuction patients – men and women alike.
-But how our plastic surgeon treats a patient who struggles with fat resistant to diet and exercise can differ greatly depending on the gender.
+But how our plastic surgeon treats a patient who struggles with fat resistant to diet and exercise can differ depending on the gender.

 The Difference Between Visceral and Subcutaneous Fat

 When patients come to see us for body contouring, their belly is often the main area of worry.
 Most of us would be happier with a flatter stomach, and fortunately there are several plastic surgery and non-surgical treatment options for belly fat removal.

 However, not all fat is created equal.
 It is important to know about visceral fat vs subcutaneous fat, how to tell the difference, and how liposuction for men can address either one of those.